-- (a) The cost of transport of the imported goods from the port or place of export in the country of exportation to the place of entry in the Republic; - (b) the cost of insurance of the goods from the port or place of export in the country of exportation to the place of entry in the Republic; or - (c) the loading, unloading and handling charges associated with the delivery of the goods at the place of entry in the Republic; - any expenditure incurred in the construction, erection, assembly or maintenance of, or technical assistance provided in respect of, the goods after their importation into the Republic; - (e) the cost of transport and insurance of the goods in the Republic; - (f) any duties and taxes paid or payable in the Republic on the importation into or the sale of the goods in the Republic; - (g) any duties and taxes on the goods in the country of exportation from which the goods have been or will be relieved by way of refund, drawback or rebate; - (h) interest charged in respect of the price actually paid or payable for the goods,but this deduction is only permitted if - the financing arrangement in terms of which the interest is paid is in writing; - (ii) the buyer can prove, if requested by the customs authority, that the goods were actually sold at the price declared as the price actually paid or payable, and that the claimed rate of interest does not exceed the level for transactions of that nature prevailing in the country where, and at the time when, the financing was provided; and - (iii) interest payments made by the buyer to the seller are not included in the price actually paid or payable where the payments are part of a separate, overall financing arrangement between the parties that bears no relationship to a particular sale; and
+- (a) The cost of transport of the imported goods from the port or place of export in 25 the country of exportation to the place of entry in the Republic; - the cost of insurance of the goods from the port or place of export in the (b) country of exportation to the place of entry in the Republic; or - the loading, unloading and handling charges associated with the delivery of (c)30 the goods at the place of entry in the Republic; - any expenditure incurred in the construction, erection, assembly or mainte-(d)nance of, or technical assistance provided in respect of, the goods after their importation into the Republic; - the cost of transport and insurance of the goods in the Republic; (e) - any duties and taxes paid or payable in the Republic on the importation into or 35 the sale of the goods in the Republic; - any duties and taxes on the goods in the country of exportation from which the (g)goods have been or will be relieved by way of refund, drawback or rebate; - (h) interest charged in respect of the price actually paid or payable for the goods, but this deduction is permitted only if- - (i) the financing arrangement in terms of which the interest is paid is in writing: - (ii) the buyer can prove, if requested by the customs authority, that the goods were actually sold at the price declared as the price actually paid or payable, and that the claimed rate of interest does not exceed the level for 45 transactions of that nature prevailing in the country where, and at the time when, the financing was provided; and - (iii) interest payments made by the buyer to the seller are not included in the price actually paid or payable where the payments are part of a separate, overall financing arrangement between the parties that bears no 50 relationship to a particular sale; and

-- (i) any charges for the right or licence to reproduce the goods in the Republic. - (5) Interest that must in terms of subsection (4)(h) be deducted from the price actually paid or payable for the goods excludes any- - (a) interest paid by the buyer to the seller for default on payments; and - (b) payments for interest made by the buyer to the seller arranged as part of the total payment made to the seller. - (6) If any amount that must in terms of subsection (4) be deducted from the price actually paid or payable for any goods, is not distinguishable as per the invoice or other supporting document as a component of the price actually paid or payable for the goods, the customs authority may accept any other documentary evidence at the time when the value self-determination is made that that amount is in fact a separate component of the price actually paid or payable for the goods. - (7) The customs authority may require substantiating evidence of- - (a) an addition contemplated in subsection (3) before allowing the addition; and - (b) a deduction contemplated in subsection (4) before allowing the deduction. - (8) Any calculation in terms of this section must be made in accordance with generally accepted accounting practice.
+(i) any charges for the right or licence to reproduce the goods in the Republic.
+(5) Interest that must in terms of subsection (4)(h) be deducted from the price actually paid or payable for the goods excludes any-

+- (a) interest paid by the buyer to the seller for default on payments; and - (b) payments for interest made by the buyer to the seller arranged as part of the total payment made to the seller.

+(6) If any of the amounts that must in terms of subsection (4) be deducted from the price actually paid or payable for the goods, is not distinguishable as per the invoice or other supporting document as a component of the price actually paid or payable for the 60 goods, the customs authority may accept any other documentary evidence at the time when the value self-determination is made, as proof that that amount is in fact a separate component of the price actually paid or payable for the goods.

+(7) The customs authority may direct that any addition contemplated in subsection (3) or any deduction contemplated in subsection (4) or any matter determining whether such addition or deduction must or may be made, be substantiated by documentary evidence submitted to the customs authority.

+(8) Any calculation in terms of this section must be made in accordance with 5 generally accepted accounting practice.